EgbieAndersonUku1/cart_backend/README.md

 ## Overview

 This project is a minimal cart system designed to handle frontend interactions using JavaScript and communicate with the backend via the Fetch API.
-The goal for this is to focus on the core functionality of managing cart items without building a full e-commerce application.
+The goal for this is to focus on the core functionality of managing cart items without building a full e-commerce application, hence which is why the cart page is only built.

 ## Features